 Historic $2.2 trillion coronavirus bill passes U.S. House, headed to Trump

 The U.S. House of Representatives on Friday approved a $2.2 trillion aid package - the largest in American history - to help people and businesses cope with the economic downturn inflicted by the coronavirus pandemic.
 The massive bill also rushes billions of dollars to medical providers on the front lines of the outbreak.
-Republican President Donald Trump is expected to sign it promptly into law.
+Republican President Donald Trump said he would sign it at 4 p.m.
+EDT (2000 GMT).

 "Our nation faces an economic and health emergency of historic proportions due to the coronavirus pandemic, the worst pandemic in over 100 years," House Speaker Nancy Pelosi said at the close of a three-hour debate on the House floor.
 "Whatever we do next, right now we're going to pass this legislation."
-Democrats and Republicans in the Democratic-led House approved the package on a voice vote, turning back a procedural challenge from Republican Representative Thomas Massie, who had sought to force a formal, recorded vote.
+Democrats and Republicans in the Democratic-led House approved the package on a voice vote, turning back a procedural challenge from Republican Representative Thomas Massie, who had sought to force a formal, recorded vote that could have delayed its passage.

 Massie, an independent-minded Republican who has repeatedly defied party leaders, wrote on Twitter that he thought the bill contained too much extraneous spending and gave too much power to the Federal Reserve.
 His fellow lawmakers overruled his request.
 On Twitter, Trump called Massie a "third rate Grandstander" and said he should be thrown out of the Republican Party.
 "He just wants the publicity," wrote Trump, who last week began pushing for urgent action on coronavirus after long downplaying the risk.